 - 4. A player who is legally in bounds may catch a shot or pass after the ball has crossed the plane of the end line or sideline. - c.
 Out of bounds or out of specific areas.
-1. When a player in possession of the ball moves from the defensive end of the field to the offensive end of the field, and touches or steps on or across the center line, he is considered to be in the offensive end of the field. - 2.
-When a player in possession of the ball in his offensive end of the field touches or steps on or inside the attack-area line, he is considered to be in the attack area. - 3.
-When a player in possession of the ball touches or steps on or outside the sideline or end line, he is considered out of bounds.

-- 4. When determining whether a team is offside, a player whose body (including a gloved hand on the crosse but not including the crosse itself) touches or steps on or across the center line is considered to be in that half of the field. - d.
+1. When a player moves from the defensive end of the field to the offensive end of the field, and touches or steps on or across the center line, he is considered to be in the offensive end of the field. - 2.
+When a player touches or steps on or outside the sideline or end line, he is considered out of bounds. - 3.
+When determining whether a team is offside, a player whose body (including a gloved hand on the crosse but not including the crosse itself) touches or steps on or across the center line is considered to be in that half of the field. - d.
 An airborne player.
 A player in midair, when playing a ball, is considered to be where he last was in contact with the field. - The goalkeeper is out of the crease without the ball and his teammate throws him a high pass.
 The goalkeeper jumps in the air to catch the ball and lands in the crease.
 This is an illegal re-entry violation.
-The ball shall be awarded to the other team. - A player is out of bounds and his teammate throws him a pass.
+The ball shall be awarded to the other team.

+A player is out of bounds and his teammate throws him a pass.
 While the ball is in the air, the player jumps from out of bounds, catches the ball and lands inbounds.
 This is a violation.
 The ball shall be awarded to the opponent.